blackgrape2025/peterdavanzo-site/content/writing/good-judgement.md

 ---
-title: How Much Weight Should We Give An Opinion?
-description: The internet helped us to find information.
-The next challenge is learning how to weigh it.
+title: Expert Opinion Has Become Cheap
+description: The credibility problem remains.
 date: 2026-06-08
+tags: writing
+layout: writing.njk
 ---
-#

 "Hey Jeeves, may I ask you something?"

 Jeeves looks like a trustworthy chap.

 Or perhaps I'll try Google.

 Nobody uses Yahoo anymore.

-Finding information used to be a problem.
-If I wanted to know how a steam engine worked, what happened to Twin Pines Mall, or the correct HTML 2.0 syntax, I went looking for it.
-Search engines helped me find answers.
+Way back when, if I wanted to know how to change a piston, what happened to Twin Pines Mall, or what was the correct HTML syntax for a TABLE, search engines helped me find answers.

-But today, finding answers isn't a problem.

-AI answers are everywhere.
+Today, AI answers are everywhere.
+Expert opinion is effectively on tap.

-The question becomes: which answers do I trust?

-I could listen to experts.
-A doctor still knows far more medicine than I do.
-He could tell me about that intermittent pain under my right rib when I lean a certain way.
-Ask an AI about the same problem and it gives an answer that sounds remarkably like it came from my doctor.
+My doctor knows far more about medicine than I do.
+He can tell me about the intermittent pain under my right rib when I lean a certain way.
+Ask an AI the same question and the answer will sound remarkably like it came from my doctor.
+Only more thorough.

-Listening to experts is the easy part.

-The hard part is deciding whether to believe it.

-I think we care less about credentials than we used to.

-But if someone has a good track record, has been right often, and is open about their uncertainty, after a while you might start listening to them.

-Because they've earned it.

-Andreessen might be right.

-Musk might be right.

-Your doctor might be right.
+That feels new.

+For most of my life, expertise was scarce.

+But...

+A doctor has skin in the game.

+Musk has skin in the game.

+Andreessen has skin in the game.

+AI doesn't.

-The AI might be right.
+It can be right.

-The trick is deciding how much weight to give each of them.

-Because that's how people judged credibility long before search engines.
-Long before the information age.

-The village doctor.

-The local mechanic.

-The neighbour who always seemed to know what was going on.

-You listened because they had earned it.

-But then you made up your own mind.

-The internet helped us to find information.

-The challenge remains how to weigh it.
+It can be wrong.

+But it bears no cost either way.

+Expert opinion has become cheap.

+Accountability hasn't.